 Due to these resonance phenomena, most ground vibration standards take into account the frequency dependence of the vibration damage potential, setting more rigorous standards at lower frequencies than at higher ones.
 Because of the self-reinforcing nature of vibrations with components at the resonant frequency, continuous vibrations associated with construction are considerably more worrisome than the occasional short duration ones caused by surface mine blasting.
-For example, USBM RI 85073 has this quote:
+For example, USBM RI 8507 has this quote3:

-Directly contradictory to sworn statements made by the construction company and their "experts" - that the predominant vibration frequencies from the construction were over 60 Hz in frequency - you can see from the diagram that a large majority of the vibrations for which waveform data were obtained to allow FFT analysis had dominant frequencies below the 40 Hz cutoff mentioned in the RI 8507 quotation above.
-Not only was the predominant frequency of most vibrations in that road reconstruction construction project below this 40 Hz frequency criterion; those peaks meeting the half-amplitude criterion of USBM RI 85073 added a large number of additional cases to the concerning vibrations below 40 Hz.
+Directly contradictory to sworn statements made by the construction company and its "experts" - that the predominant vibration frequencies from the construction were over 60 Hz in frequency - you can see from the diagram that a large majority of the vibrations for which waveform data were obtained to allow FFT analysis had "unsafe" dominant frequencies below the 40 Hz cutoff mentioned in the RI 8507 quotation above.
+Not only was the predominant frequency of most vibrations in that road reconstruction construction project below this 40 Hz frequency criterion; those peaks meeting the half-amplitude criterion of USBM RI 85073 added a large number of additional "unsafe" cases to the concerning vibrations below 40 Hz.
 This is a good example of why one must look carefully at vibration monitoring data to make sure they are being properly presented and interpreted.

 Resonant vibrations and frequencies are of most concern in causing damage, simply because they are most efficient at exciting vibrations in the house.
 However, vibrations at other frequencies are not entirely benign.
 The reason for this caution is that, no matter what the frequency of the exciting vibration, some portion of the energy of the non-resonant vibration ultimately is "partitioned" (i.e. distributed) into the home resonant frequencies, which persist for several seconds after the vibration stops.12 This is the reason that one can determine the home resonance frequencies by vibrating the house, then monitoring the vibrations in the home after the exciting vibration ceases.

 Non-resonant vibrations don't have the self-reinforcing character of resonant ones, but, if they continue for a long time or they are large enough, they can cause damage by their partitioning into the resonant frequencies of the house.
-Thus, it is inaccurate and potentially misleading to say that a vibration of any duration, whose frequency is not in resonance with the house and whose peak velocity is below any standard cited, is "safe".
+Thus, it is inaccurate and potentially misleading to say that a vibration of any duration, whose frequency is not in resonance with the house and whose peak velocity is below any standard cited, is entirely "safe".
 This topic is developed more fully in the CVDG Pro page, Vibrations and Homes.

-Below are some tabulated total displacements, Dt, (accumulated movement in inches), one measure of total vibration exposure, determined by me from actual vibration data in a road reconstruction job.
+Below are some tabulated total displacements, Dt, (accumulated movement in inches), one measure of total vibration exposure, determined by me from actual vibration data in a the same road reconstruction job.
 The displacements are obtained by calculating in a spreadsheet program the areas under the PPV vs. time curves (see example at right) for ASCII-exported histogram vibration data.8 Details of the calculations and interpretation of these data are found in the CVDG Pro page, Vibration Exposures.

 The main reason for the small total displacement in blasting is the short duration of the vibrations.
 Construction vibrations cause so much more integrated displacement because they last far longer and are repeated far more times.
 The first two entries in the table above are for two different passes of paving over soil on the same day, with the third occurring the following day.
 When we add those results together, we can see that houses on that street experienced in a little over 20 minutes of one day vibration displacements that would take over a month of once daily, worst-case blasting to bring about.
 Of course, many mines may not blast daily, nor do they normally allow blasting at the 2.0 in/sec worst-case vibration limit, so construction vibration would cause correspondingly greater exposure over those mines which have less frequent, lower velocity vibrations from blasts.